thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Dikler from Condicote to Little Rissington
 - High river levels may lead to flooding.

-Flooding is possible from the evening of 09 Dec 2025.
+Flooding is possible from the morning of 10 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Bourton on the Water area.
 The weather is forecast to be predominantly dry with isolated showers.